bensoille/medicine_devops_challenge/WORK_SUMMARY.md

 ## Auto scaling
 As demonstrated, the whole facility has to lever some autoscaling features (provided by _Kubernetes_) and scale correctly without any human action.

-However, regular _horizontal scaling_ would NOT do the job in our use case.
+However, regular _horizontal POD scaler_ would NOT do the job in our use case.
 Indeed, our _medicine makers_ (aka topic consumers) won't be using much CPU or memory, thus cannot be auto scaled by regular _Kubernetes autoscaler_ feature.

 > [Keda](https://keda.sh/) would be used, and allow autoscaling based on _Kafka_ messages delivery delay.

-## Specifications
+## Functional Specifications
 > Further detailed specifications can be found [here](documentation/README.md)

 ### Patient / producer
 #### Synopsis
 _Patient_ is in charge of following infinite loop :
-- build a new tabs order json object
+- build a new `tabs_order` json object
-- publish this crafted order json to `tabs.orders` _Kafka_ topic
+- publish this crafted `tabs_order` to `tabs.orders` _Kafka_ topic
-- wait `ORBITAL_ORDER_PERIOD_SECONDS` seconds
+- wait 1 second (configurable) and loop

-> Process builds a new tabs request object periodically, frequence is configured via environment variable, at startup time
+> The process builds a new `tabs_order` object periodically, frequence is configured via environment variable, at startup time

 #### K8s Resource type
 This _Patient_ process should run in a _docker_ container, orchestrated by _Kubernetes_ as a **Deployment** :